 Census of Population

-The census is designed to provide information about the demographic and social characteristics of the people living in Canada and the housing/dwelling units they occupy.
+The census is designed to provide information about the demographic and social characteristics of the people living in Canada.

 Statistics Canada conducts the Census of Population in order to develop a statistical portrait of Canada on one specific day.
 The census is designed to provide information about people in Canada by their demographic and social characteristics.